Incident Response Plan: Roles, Process, Templates and Examples

 A strong incident response process can dramatically reduce the damage caused to an organization when disaster strikes.
 An incident response plan helps codify and distribute the incident response plan across the organization.

-It’s not just about having a good plan—it’s about all relevant stakeholders knowing and agreeing to the plan, and ready to coordinate efforts around that plan when an attack occurs.
+It’s not just about having a good plan—it’s about all relevant stakeholders knowing and agreeing to the plan, and being ready to coordinate efforts around that plan when an attack occurs.
 These stakeholders typically include security teams, operations, legal, and executive management, but may include others such as development teams, PR, partners and customers.

 Prepares you for emergency—security incidents happen without warning, so it’s essential to prepare a process ahead of time